magomimmo/modern-cljs/doc/second-edition/tutorial-07.md

 # Next Step - [Tutorial 8: DOM manipulation][9]

-In the [next tutorial][9] we're going to face the need to programmatically manipulate DOM elements as a result of the occurrance of some DOM events (e.g., `mouseover`, `mouseout`, etc.)
+In the [next tutorial][9] we're going to face the need to programmatically manipulate DOM elements as a result of the occurrence of some DOM events (e.g., `mouseover`, `mouseout`, etc.)

 # License